openshift-cloud-functions/demos/knative-kubecon/README.md

 It may take a few seconds for the application pod to become ready.
 If we take a look at the logs of the application we may start to see some messages.
+Those represent the Kubernetes events flowing into our application.

 ```bash
 oc logs helloworld-openshift-00001-deployment-5f8dbfb49c-txg8j -c user-container
 ```

-Alternatively, we can generate some Kubernetes events by creating a pod that when starting will generate events such as `pod created` and `container started`.
-We will create a new deployment of the `busybox` image to show this.
+If there are no events present, we can generate some Kubernetes events by creating a pod that when starting will generate events such as `pod created` and `container started`.
+We will create a new pod using the `busybox` image to show this.

 ```bash
 kubectl run -i --tty busybox --image=busybox --restart=Never -- sh